don/cordova-plugin-ble-central/README.md

 Function `isConnected` calls the success callback when the peripheral is connected and the failure callback when *not* connected.

-NOTE that for many app isConnected is unncessary.
+NOTE that for many apps isConnected is unncessary.
 The app can track the connected state.
-When you call [connect](#connect), you know you're connected when the success callback is called.
+Ater calling [connect](#connect) the app is connected when the success callback function is called.
 If the device disconnects at any point in the future, the failure callback of connect will be called.

 ### Parameters